-Unless identified in the variations section of this attachment, utilities are to be turned off.
-In states where heat is to remain on, the temperature should be maintained at 55 degrees Fahrenheit unless otherwise noted in the local variations.
+Unless the variations section of the chart below specifies otherwise, all utilities should be turned off.
+In some states, heat should remain on.
+If this is the case, the heat should be maintained at 55 degrees Fahrenheit unless specified otherwise.

 Utility accounts including electricity, gas, home heating oil and water, should be in the Mortgagee’s name until conveyance of the property to HUD.
 The Mortgagee should pay the bill and may claim reimbursement for utility costs covering the period from the date of vacancy until the end of the billing cycle that includes the date of conveyance.
 Payment of a utility bill that includes charges for a portion of a billing cycle that is post conveyance is the exception to HUD’s policy on non-reimbursement of expenses after the conveyance date.
 It is the Mortgagee’s responsibility to notify the utility company that ownership of the security property has been transferred to HUD (to the attention of the M&M contractor), upon conveyance.
 A copy of the notice should be maintained in the claim review file.

 In states where utilities should remain on, if there is any reason to believe that a Mortgagor may abandon a property, the Mortgagee should contact the utility company to request that the Mortgagee be notified of non-payment of utilities so that utilities can be transferred to the Mortgagee’s name and the heat remain on if the Mortgagor vacates.